Community Supported Agriculture is a business model that ensures a just, transparent and symbiotic relationship between farmer and consumer.

 How the CSA Model Works

-The farmer benefits by having cash flow at the beginning of the season when expenses are greatest.
-Additionally, the farmer can focus on growing food instead of marketing, which makes it possible to offer food at a cost much lower than could be offered at a farmer’s market or retail venue.
-Shareholders get to experience a full fall and winter of the local diet and the changing mosaic of veggies available.
+As farmers, we benefit by having cash flow at the beginning of the season when expenses are greatest.
+Additionally, we can focus on growing food instead of marketing, which makes it possible to offer our veggies at a cost lower than could be offered at a farmer’s market or retail venue.
+Shareholders get to experience a full fall and winter of the local diet and the changing mosaic of available veggies.
+Our pickup takes place at the farm, creating a space where shareholders can connect with their neighbors, with where their food comes from and who grows it.

-Intrinsic to the CSA model is shared risk.
 We always plant more than we anticipate needing for our shareholders.
 When conditions are good, there is a bounty available and the shareholder benefits.
-When conditions are unfavorable, certain crops may under perform or even fail.
+When conditions are unfavorable, certain crops may underperform or even fail.
 We try to ensure that our shareholders get a good value by planting many different crops.
 If conditions are bad for one crop, they are probably ideal for another.